dotnet/docfx/docs/designs/conceptual-versioning.md

 In phase2, we are going to support:

-1. Cross version reference
+1. Cross version reference validation

     User can reference to a file/Uid with specific version, and a warning should be reported if the file/Uid does not contains this version.

+2. External uid reference with version.

-2. Bookmark validation with moniker info.
+3. Bookmark validation with moniker info.

-## Scenarios supported
+## Scenarios to support

 - Be able to link to a file in the same group by relative path with query `?view={moniker}`, a warning should be reported if the file does not contains this moniker.
 - Be able to link to a file in different group by relative path with query `?view={moniker}`, a warning should be reported if the file does not contains this moniker.